anoma/nspec/docs/architecture-2/hardware-abstraction/local-storage-engines/local-key-value-storage-engine.md

 ## Purpose

 The *Local Key-Value Storage Engine* provides the local storage and retrieval of data in a key-value format.
-The storage is append-only, referentially transparent.

 ## State